Shreyas Iyer: Franchise career

 He missed half of the 2021 IPL season due to an injury in his left shoulder while playing for India in the first match of an ODI series against England in the same year.
 He returned after six months for Delhi Capitals.
 In the 2022 IPL Auction, Iyer was bought by the Kolkata Knight Riders for ₹12.25 crore.
 He was also named as the team's captain.
 Despite having a bad season as captain with the franchise finishing 7th, he scored 401 runs in that year, the most for the franchise that year.
 In 2023, he was unavailable for the whole season due to a back injury, with Nitish Rana serving as the captain for that season.

 He returned as the captain of the Kolkata Knight Riders ahead of the 2024 season.
 He led the team to the top position of the league stage table.
 In the final, Kolkata Knight Riders beat Sunrisers Hyderabad by 8 wickets to lift their third IPL title.
 He became the first captain to lead two teams in the IPL finals.
 He also scored 351 runs and strengthened the middle-order along with Venkatesh Iyer.
 He was released by KKR ahead of the 2025 IPL auction and signed up by Punjab Kings, being named as their captain in January 2025.
+He became the second captain in Punjab Kings' history to lead them to the finals of the tournament, and the only captain in IPL history to lead three different teams to the finals.
 However, he faced consecutive defeats as captain in the finals of two different T20 leagues - IPL and T20 Mumbai League.